Lilyo/LR-GesRec/README.md

 # LR-GesRec: Long-tailed and Real-time Hand Gesture Recognition in the Radio-Frequency Spectrum
-This is an official implementation of "This is an official implementation of "DEN: Disentangling and Exchanging Network for Depth Completion" by Arthur Wu at Dec 19, 2019.
+This is an official implementation of "Long-tailed and Real-time Hand Gesture Recognition in the Radio-Frequency Spectrum" by Arthur Wu at Dec 19, 2019.

-- Result of DEN.
+- Result of LR-GesRec.
 <img src="https://github.com/Lilyo/LR-GesRec/blob/master/fig/demo.gif" width="90%">

 ## Introduction